Tone woods for electric guitars

 Basswood

 Botanical name: Tilia.
 Also known as Linden or Lime in Europe, basswood is a colourless wood which is very easy to work with.
 It is native to Europe, Asia and North America.
 As a tone wood it is used for guitar bodies only.
-Visually it has no grain so is not used for natural finishes.
-Despite being a hardwood botanically, it is very soft and can dent quite easily.
-It's tonal qualities are excellent with a powerful prominence in the mid range.
-Since the beginning of the 21st Century basswood has become the tone wood of choice for many international brands and has become the hallmark of the "Rock guitar."
+Its colour ranges from pale white to light brown, with no grain.
+This is not a tone wood that suits a natural finish.
+Despite being classified botanically as a hardwood, it is very soft and can dent quite easily.
+Its tonal qualities are excellent with a powerful prominence in the mid-range.
+Since the late 1990s basswood has become the tone wood of choice for many international brands and has become the hallmark of the "Rock guitar."

 Tonal properties: Basswood has excellent mid-range tones and has a very warm and pronounced sound with very good sustain.
 Because of its "growl" it is very suited for Rock and Metal.
 It is the best wood choice for Floyd Rose equipped guitars as the tremolo tends to be very tinny sounding with other woods due to its minimal contact with the guitar body.
 The tonal properties of basswood eliminate that problem.